Som-Energia/somenergia-tomatic/doc/development.md

 The `--fake` option enables a fake pbx to avoid messing with the actual one.
 You might setup a testing queue and use the `--queue` option instead.

+IMPORTANT: Since the migration to FastAPI, `tomatic_api` options `--fake`, `--pbx` and `--queue` do not work.
+Instead you can set the equivalent options in `dbconfig.py` until the [https://github.com/Som-Energia/somenergia-tomatic/issues/19](issue) is solved.

 ## Release process